 Set Default Values for Fields in External Work Request Form

-You can set the default values for any text fields like Name, Email address when External Work Request form loads for the user.
-Use the following instructions to set default value:
+Use the following instructions to set default values for any text fields like Name, Email address, when External Work Request form loads for the user:

 Note: The above URL parameters are not be provided by default.
 You need to set them in your URL you are using for External Work Request inside your website.

 Viewing the External Work Request Form in a Website